sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

 ### Configure the Project Using Storyboard

-The Storyboard provides a graphical view of the application's runtime resources, external resources, UI of the application, and the connections between them.
-This allows for a quick understanding of the application's structure and components.
+The Storyboard provides a graphical view of the project's runtime resources, external resources, UI of the project, and the connections between them.
+This allows for a quick understanding of the project's structure and components.

 - **Runtime Resources**: In the Runtime Resources section, you can see the mobile services application and mobile destination used in the project, with a dotted-line connected to the External Resources.
 - **External Resources**: In the External Resources section, you can see the external services used in the project, with a dotted-line connection to the Runtime Resource or the UI app.